Artemis Fowl II: Physical appearance

-Artemis is described as having pale skin, deep blue eyes, ruggedly handsome, premature wrinkling near the eyes, and raven black hair.
-He is said to resemble his father.
+Artemis is described as having pale skin, deep blue eyes, ruggedly handsome, premature wrinkling near the eyes, and raven black hair, and is said to resemble his father.
 As of his adventures in The Lost Colony, Artemis has exchanged one eye with Holly Short as a result of a botched re-materialization and now possesses one blue eye and one hazel eye, and a time travel in The Time Paradox aged him to his chronological age of 18 but then back again upon his return to his own time.
 A similar re-materialization resulted in the swapping of the index and second fingers on his left hand.
-His smile is called vampire-like, and he maintains manicured hands.
-Artemis has a slight build and is not physically fit.
-He often wears Armani suits.
-It is also mentioned by himself that his first suit was a Zegna custom made as worn by Holly in The Time Paradox.
 As of The Last Guardian, Artemis has reverted to his image as it was at the start of the series due to being placed in a new body grown by Foaly when he lost his during Opal's attempt to dominate the world and wipe out the human race.
-He now possesses two blue eyes and all fingers are back in their original place.
-It is noted, however, that Artemis has the physical appearance of a boy just over the age of 15 and now also has six toes on his left foot, shortly to be removed.